All Episodes

 All right.

-Now you guys are probably wondering what the fuck is a border patrol checkpoint.
+Now, you guys are probably wondering what the fuck is a Border Patrol checkpoint.

 This, my friends, is the U.S. Border Patrol checkpoint.

-All right, and this is about 29 miles north of Laredo.
+And this is about 29 miles north of Laredo.

 This is it right here.

-Okay, it's on the highway.
+It's on the highway.

-You have to you have to go through it.
+You have to go through it.

 And this is 29 miles north of Laredo.